barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 > the payer must have advised the bank that he or she has authorized the payee to directly draw the funds

 Direct debit (or with any other name it is known around the world) is an *automated variable recurring payment* mechanism and network.
-It is already been around for [60 years][48].
+It has been around for [60 years][48] already.
 It needs 2 basic things to operate:
 * the account numbers of both parties (payer and payee), and
 * the payer's authorisation (a.k.a. [mandate][49])